Worship at Eyam – a time to be together and reflect

 Our calm and reflective acts of worship are a special time when we come together, take some time out from the busy day and reflect on how our lives effect others.
 We think about how Christians believe God has set an example to us by sending Jesus to show us the way.
 We use a wide range of stories from many faiths and non, quotes and stories from famous scientists, sports people, artists and medics as well as those from ordinary people such as the families who have lived here in Eyam over the centuries.
 We invite people to share worship with us – from the church and the community.
 The children lead our prayers and plan as well as evaluate worship on a regular basis both in school in church and even outside!

 Worship is central to life at Eyam.
 We meet daily, following a pattern of:

-- Gather ~ welcome from the children
+- Gather ~ welcome from the children and light a candle

-- Respond ~ reflecting and prayer
+- Respond ~ reflection and prayer

 Harvest – celebrating in Church with all the parents and making donations to the Archer Project in Sheffield